*formerly known as Grillin’ Brazilian

-At Grillin' Brazilian we look to represent the best of Brazilian cuisine; emphasizing locally sourced ingredients, grilled on the churrasqueira, and served fresh in a fun atmosphere.
-Come by the truck for a meal, or host a traditional Brazilian rodizio BBQ at your next party.
+At Sampa Kitchen we look to represent the best of Brazilian cuisine; emphasizing locally-sourced ingredients, scratch-made and grilled fresh in a fun atmosphere.
+Swing by our little steakhouse on wheels for lunch or dinner, or contact us for catering your next event.
+We look forward to meeting you.
 Saude!

 Back in summer 2013, I (Brooks) was working at a gym in Boston, and Natalia walked in looking for a membership.
 She wore brightly colored pants and carried around stick-figure drawings of her exercise program.
 Naturally, I tried impressing her with my spanish.
 Oops...
 Brazilians speak Portuguese.
 Communication was an issue, but we were both awesome at stick-figure drawings and using google translator.